-For the Initial Partial Action Plan and the 2nd and 3rd Amendments, LMDC placed advertisements inviting public comment on the draft plan or amendments in major New York City English, Spanish, and Chinese-language daily newspapers.
-In addition, the text of the draft plan was made available at LMDC's offices, on LMDC's web site (www.renewnyc.com), and at ESD's offices as well as nine other offices around New York City.
-Written comments were accepted via mail, e-mail, and in person.
+For the initial Partial Action Plan and the second, third, seventh and ninth Amendments, LMDC placed advertisements inviting public comment on the draft plan or amendments in New York City English, Spanish, and Chinese-language daily newspapers.
+In addition, the text of the draft plan was made available at LMDC's offices and on LMDC's website (www.renewnyc.com), as well as other offices around New York City.
+Written comments were and will be accepted via mail and/or e-mail.